 As students enroll and the excitement builds, the preparation begins; preparation looks different for every trip, from bicycle training rides to breaking in boots.
 For parents, the list is slightly different and includes major items like booking flights.
 Our hope is that this blog post will help inform our families about important things to consider when exploring flights for their child – especially for students flying as an unaccompanied minor (or as an “Unaccompanied Minor”*).

-*A Note on Terminology: A sixteen year old flying on her own is, of course, an unaccompanied minor – but unless she has paid the airline for their service, she is not an Unaccompanied Minor.
-This capitalized term refers to the airline’s service that allows parents and/or Apogee staff to escort the student to her gate for departure, and meet her at the gate on arrival.
-There is always a fee for the service and there are numerous restrictions that vary from airline to airline.
+*A Note on Terminology: A sixteen year old flying on their own is, of course, an unaccompanied minor – but unless they has paid the airline for their service, they are not an Unaccompanied Minor.
+This capitalized term refers to the airline’s service that allows parents and/or Apogee staff to escort the student to her gate for departure, and meet them at the gate on arrival.
+There is always a fee for this service and there are numerous restrictions that vary from airline to airline.
 Without the Unaccompanied Minor service, the student is recognized as an adult and not subject to additional traveling restrictions.
-Most airlines will require Apogee’s younger students (between 11 and 14) to use their Unaccompanied Minor service.
+Most airlines will require Apogee’s younger students (between 11 and 14) to use the Unaccompanied Minor service.
 Older students (between 15 and 18) will usually have the option to use the service or not.

 Editor’s Note: When the Unaccompanied Minor service is optional, and if you and your child are comfortable having them travel without it, we recommend declining the service.
 It’s costly and logistically cumbersome, and if you don’t need it, please pass on it.